conorsheehan97/Bisection-Method/README.md

 # Bisection-Method
-Object Oriented implementation of the Bisectional method in C++.
+This repository contains an object-oriented implementation of the Bisection Method in C++.
+The project is structured to facilitate the understanding and application of the Bisection Method for finding roots of functions.

+## Contents
+### C++ Files:
+ - Bisection.h: Class declaration.
+ - Bisection.cpp: Method implementation file.
+ - Test_File.cpp: Test file to demonstrate the functionality.

+### Graphs:
+ - Generated using the Gnuplot application.

+### PDF Document:
+Bisection_Method.pdf provides a brief mathematical introduction to the Bisection Method.

+## Project Overview
+### Bisection Method
+The Bisection Method is a root-finding method that repeatedly divides an interval in half and selects the subinterval in which the root lies.
+This process is continued until the root is found to the desired tolerance.

+## Implementation Details
+### Bisection Objects:
+#### Attributes:
+ - Interval limits.
+ - Tolerance.
+#### Methods:
+ - findRoot: Overloaded to check a default function (shown in Graph_1) and to check user-provided double type functions.
+#### Graphs:
+ - Graph_1: Default function.
+ - Graph_2: User-provided function.
+ - Graph_3: User-provided function.

+## Graphs
+The project includes three graphs generated using Gnuplot:
+ - Graph_1: Default function.
+ - Graph_2: User-provided function.
+ - Graph_3: User-provided function.

+These graphs illustrate the functions checked on their associated intervals and demonstrate the accuracy of the Bisection Method in finding roots.

+Object-Oriented Bisection Method in C++
+This repository contains an object-oriented implementation of the Bisection Method in C++.
+The project is structured to facilitate the understanding and application of the Bisection Method for finding roots of functions.

+Contents
+C++ Files:
+Bisection.h: Class declaration.
+Bisection.cpp: Method implementation file.
+Test_File.cpp: Test file to demonstrate the functionality.
+Graphs: Generated using the Gnuplot application.
-See the Bisection_Method PDF for a brief Mathematical Introduction to the Bisection Method.
-The 3 Attached Graph methods were generated usign the Gnuplot Application, and show the functions checked on their associated intervals.
+PDF Document: Bisection_Method.pdf provides a brief mathematical introduction to the Bisection Method.
+Project Overview
+Bisection Method
+The Bisection Method is a root-finding method that repeatedly divides an interval in half and selects the subinterval in which the root lies.
+This process is continued until the root is found to the desired tolerance.

+Implementation Details
+Bisection Objects:
+Attributes:
+Interval limits.
+Tolerance.
+Methods:
-In this project, we create Bisection Objects, with interval limit attributes, and tolerance attributes.
-Each object has a findRoot method, which is overloaded to check a default function (Shown in Graph_1), and to be abel to check provided double type functions.
-We check the Graph_2 & Graph_3 functions in this project, and find the roots accurately.
+findRoot: Overloaded to check a default function (shown in Graph_1) and to check user-provided double type functions.

-Included is the Class Declaration (Bisection.h), Method Implementation File (Bisection.cpp) and a test file Test_File.cpp.
+Graphs:
+Graph_1: Default function.
+Graph_2: User-provided function.
+Graph_3: User-provided function.
+Graphs
+The project includes three graphs generated using Gnuplot:

+Graph_1: Default function.
+Graph_2: User-provided function.
+Graph_3: User-provided function.
+These graphs illustrate the functions checked on their associated intervals and demonstrate the accuracy of the Bisection Method in finding roots.

+## Dependencies
+ - C++ Compiler: Any standard C++ compiler (e.g., g++).
+ - Gnuplot: For generating and visualizing graphs.

+## Conclusion
+This project provides an object-oriented implementation of the Bisection Method in C++, demonstrating its application in finding roots of functions accurately.
+The accompanying graphs and PDF document offer additional insights into the method and its mathematical foundation.